vveiln/mpc-solver-approx/README.md

 ## How to run
 Assuming that MP-SPDZ is in the same dir as this repo (`../MP-SPDZ-0.3.7/`), run `sh compile-run.sh strategy` to compile strategy.mpc

+To generate ssl parameters, run `../MP-SPDZ-0.3.7/Scripts/setup-ssl.sh 3 ./Player-Data/` (the number of parties is `n + 1` bc the script generates keys starting from 0 and the MPC protocols expect keys starting from 1)

 ## Solving strategies

 ### First algorithm (two-party exact intent matching)